brylevkirill/notes/Machine Learning.md

   Nando de Freitas:
   > "I think we are still missing good environments.
 I believe intelligent agents are mirrors of their environments.
 Our brain is the way it is because of being on planet earth.
 It is a consequence of evolution.
 However, we'd like to do things faster this time, so we need to make more progress in memory architectures, attention, concept and program induction, continual learning, teaching and social learning."

-  Yoshua Bengio:
-  > "To reach AI:
-  > - needs knowledge
-  > - needs learning (involves priors + optimization/search + efficient computation)
-  > - needs generalization (guessing where probability mass concentrates)
-  > - needs ways to fight the curse of dimensionality (exponentially many configurations of the variables to consider)
-  > - needs disentangling the underlying explanatory factors (making sense of the data)"

   ----